reiver/reiver-fediverse-archetypes/README.md

 ### Problems

+* following someone on another server is difficult and confusing
-* the user-experience of the Fediverse is difficult and confusing
+* sharing their own Fediverse ID to others, so others can follow them, is difficult and confusing

 ---